iraiosub/riboseq-flow/README.md

 #### Read trimming and filtering options

-Read trimming steps are executed in the following order: (i) adaptors and low quality bases are trimmed, (ii) bases that need to be removed from read extremities are removed (e.g. non-templated bases, if applicable) and (iii) filtering out reads that are shorter than a minimum length.
+Read trimming steps are executed in the following order: (i) adaptors and low quality bases are trimmed, (ii) bases that need to be removed from read extremities are removed (e.g. non-templated bases, if applicable) and (iii) reads shorter than a minimum length are filtered out.

 - `--skip_trimming` skip the adapter and quality trimming and length filtering step
 - `--save_fastq` save the FASTQ files produced during the trimming steps.
 By default, not enabled.